Bukharan Jews: Under Sunni Muslim rule

 In the Khanate of Bukhara, Bukharan Jews lived under the status of Dhimmi, and experienced a series of discriminatory practices from the Muslim majority.
 They were forced to wear clothing that identified them as Jews, such as a yellow patch, a hat called a Tilpak, and belts made of rope while the leather belts were reserved for Muslims.
 Jewish homes also had to be marked as "Jewish" with a dirty cloth nailed to their front doors, and their stores and homes had to be lower than Muslim ones.
 In court cases, any evidence from a Jew was inadmissible involving a Muslim.
 They were also forbidden to ride horses and donkeys and had to transport themselves by foot.
 Lastly, when paying their annual Jizya tax, the Jewish men would be ritually slapped in the face by Muslim authorities.
 Despite these prohibitions and humiliations, the Jews were able to achieve financial success primarily as merchants and established lucrative trade businesses.

 Towards the end of the 16th and the beginning of the 17th century, the Jewish quarter, Mahalla, was established in the town of Bukhara.
 The Jews were forbidden to reside outside its boundaries.

-During the 18th century, Bukharan Jews continued to face considerable discrimination and persecution.
-Jewish centers were closed down, and the Muslims of the region forced conversion on a significant number of Jews (over one-third, according to one estimate), under a threat of torture and agonizing execution.
+During the 18th century, Bukharan Jews continued to face discrimination and persecution.
+Jewish centers were closed down, and the Muslims of the region forced conversion on a number of Jews, under a threat of torture and agonizing execution.
 Some were killed for refusing to convert.
 Jews who forcibly converted were known as Chalas, a term meaning "neither this nor that".

 By the middle of the 18th century, practically all Bukharan Jews lived in the Bukharan Emirate.
 In the early 1860s, Arminius Vambery, a Hungarian-Jewish traveler, visited the emirate disguised as a Sunni dervish and noted in his journals that the Jews of Bukhara "live in utmost oppression, being despised by everyone."